Updated: Apr 16

 If your employer refuses to give you paid or unpaid medical or sick leave because you or a family member has a critical health problem, the employer is in gross violation of the CFRA.

 When this occurs, you'll need an experienced Los Angeles Employment Lawyer to defend your interests.
 A wrongful termination attorney in Los Angeles will know how to find proof, file the right paperwork, negotiate in your interests, and represent you in court should the need arise.

 What Are the Benefits of California's Leave Laws?

-Employees in California are protected from unfair discrimination, intimidation, or retaliation due to seeking or taking protected leave of absence under the state's leave laws.
+Employees in California are protected from unfair discrimination, intimidation, or retaliation due to seeking or taking a leave of absence in California.
 Employees in California have the freedom to take time off from work, and managers cannot penalize you for exercising that right.

 Additionally, The California Family Rights Act (CFRA) guarantees an employee's entitlement to paid or unpaid leave in California.

 For each year they work for the same employer, the California Family Rights Act requires qualifying employees in California to take up to 12 weeks of paid or unpaid job-protected leave.
 You could have a complaint against your employer if they retaliated against you when you demanded or took a medical leave of absence.